A-New-BellHope/bellhopcuda/README.md

 negligible).

 All results are compared to the outputs of [our modified version of BELLHOP](https://github.com/A-New-BellHope/bellhop).
-Many results of the original BELLHOP cannot be reproduced, some not even by itself; for more details, see the discussion on that repo.
+Many results of the original `BELLHOP` cannot be reproduced, in some cases not even by `BELLHOP` itself; for more details, see the discussion on that repo.

 Note that rays and eigenrays are generated in a random order due to thread scheduling by `bellhopcxx` in multithreading mode and by `bellhopcuda`.
 Results